 Journal of Criminal Justice Education Electronic Submissions

-As of September 15th 2007, Journal of Criminal Justice Education began accepting manuscripts via the Manuscript Central electronic-submission system.
-Manuscript Central is a web-based peer review system, set up by ScholarOne to move the process online.
+Journal of Criminal Justice Education accepts submissions via the web-based ScholarOne Manuscripts electronic-submission, peer review, and tracking system.
 It allows authors to submit papers from around the world, needing only access to a web browser.
-The Manuscript Central system enables the Editorial Office to manage articles electronically and to give the relevant reviewers access to those articles online for completion of their reviews.
-In summary, Manuscript Central moves the whole peer review process online.
-The URL is http://mc.manuscriptcentral.com/rcje.
-For instructions on how to use Manuscript Central click here.
+The system enables the Editorial Office to manage articles electronically and to give the relevant reviewers access to those articles online for completion of their reviews.
+To submit your article online, first read the instructions for authors, then visit: http://mc.manuscriptcentral.com/rcje.

 About the Journal of Criminal Justice Education:

 The Journal of Criminal Justice Education (JCJE) (ISSN1051-1253) is an official journal of the Academy of Criminal Justice Sciences (ACJS).
 JCJE provides a forum for the examination, discussion and debate of a broad range of issues concerning post-secondary education in criminal justice, criminology and related areas.
 The aim of JCJE is to enhance the quality of higher education in criminal justice and criminology.
 JCJE is an education-oriented journal for those undertaking educational and academic endeavors in the fields of criminal justice and criminology.
 Quality articles that address specific educational or academic issues in these areas are encouraged and will be considered for publication.
 Articles that deal principally with training, theory or research unrelated to criminal justice education are not likely to be considered or accepted for publication.

 The current editor of the Journal of Criminal Justice Education (JCJE) is Dr. George E. Higgins.

 Inquiries Regarding Manuscripts should be sent to: